 Times are hard.
 Money is tight.
 Congress's approval rating is even lower than normal.
 In these recession-struck days, there's still one thing that unites Americans of all political stripes: a dislike of politicians.
-And if there's a second, it's the certainty that you could do better.
+And if there's a second, it's the certainty that you

 Care to put that to the test?

 You can do just that in with these election-themed political games, which range from highly realistic recreations of famous U.S. election races to tongue-in-cheek simulations of the political hustle and bustle of running your own banana republic.
 Democrat, Republican, or Independent, you're sure to find something worth your vote.

 And the polls open with 2006 classic President Forever, a detailed simulation pitched firmly at the political hardcore.

 Pick your candidate, be he (or she) a famous front-runner or a little-known also-ran, decide where you stand on the issues, and get ready for a lot of tough choices.
 For detail and realism it can't be beat, but it's not exactly a lightweight play; it's hard to learn and can be almost overwhelming at times.
 Right now the game simulates the elections of 1960, 1980, 1992, 2000, 2004, and 2008 — but a 2012 update is in development now and should be released this summer.

 If that all sounds too factual (or too much like hard work), check out the free, browser-based game eLECTIONS.
 Think of it as The Game of Life: Presidential Edition -- only rather than getting married, changing jobs, and buying houses, you'll be holding fundraisers, going on TV debates, and jetting around the country rallying your supporters.
 It's aimed more at teens and casual political observers than Karl Rove wannabes…but then, whoever wanted to be Karl Rove, anyway?